 Hip pain is a common complaint that can be caused by a wide variety of problems.
-The precise location of your hip pain can provide valuable clues about the underlying cause.
+The precise location of hip pain can provide clues about the underlying cause.

-Problems within the hip joint itself tend to result in pain on the inside of your hip or your groin.
-Hip pain on the outside of your hip, upper thigh or outer buttock is usually caused by problems with muscles, ligaments, tendons and other soft tissues that surround your hip joint.
+Problems within the hip joint itself tend to result in pain on the inside of the hip or the groin.
+Hip pain on the outside of the hip, upper thigh or outer buttock is usually caused by problems with muscles, ligaments, tendons and other soft tissues that surround the hip joint.

-Hip pain can sometimes be caused by diseases and conditions in other areas of your body, such as your lower back.
+Hip pain can sometimes be caused by diseases and conditions in other areas of the body, such as the lower back.
 This type of pain is called referred pain.

 Hip pain may be caused by arthritis, injuries or other problems.